ritam21iitk/EDiReF/README.md

 | Accuracy |  |  | 0.47 | 1354 |
 | Macro Avg | 0.33 | 0.32 | 0.33 | 1354 |
 | Weighted Avg | 0.45 | 0.47 | 0.46 | 1354 |
+I'm grateful to instructor Dr. Ashutosh Modi and my teammates Sachin and Yashwant for this project.